anluke/guitar-portal/README.md

 # Introduction

-Guitar Portal is a fan based page.
-The name is just 'portal' but it is actually a blog.
+Guitar Portal is a fan-based page.
+The name is just 'portal' but it is a blog.
 The intro already tells you that this is a site that will cover guitar instruments.
-It enables user to view the posts but not comment until they are registered.
+It enables the user to view the posts but not comment until they are registered.
 It also does not allow users to create posts or delete them.
 And it also does not allow users to delete or update posts they did not create.